 Climate, frozen in time

-When the climate is temperate, there is a natural pump in the oceans. currents direct warm water towards the poles and cold water away.
-This and storms cause the water layers to mix and are supplied with oxygen.
-With its help, microbes decompose the organic material that constantly
+During temperate climates, there is a natural pump in the oceans: currents direct warm water towards and cold water away from the poles.
+Through this and through storms, the water layers are mixed and enriched with oxygen.
+With its help, microbes decompose the organic material, the „marine snow“, that constantly trickles down to the seafloor.

 Versteend klimaat